wang1lx/Picfolio/README.md

 // Create your own /config/default.json file
-// Note: mongoURI can be for remote database or local mongoDB instance {
+// Note: mongoURI can be for remote database or local mongoDB instance
+// Note: tokenSecret can be any string, like "mysecret" {
   mongoURI: 'YOUR_MONGO_URI',
   tokenSecret: 'SOME_TOKEN_SECRET'